Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-logfile/README.md

                         network connection this check opens.
 Do not use a proxy, not even one the environment names.
 Overrides `--proxy`.
+  --per-source          Judge a rate by the busiest single source address
+                        rather than by everything that arrived.
+A handful of failures from one address within the window is somebody working on this host; the same number spread over as many addresses is the background of an open network going past, and only the first is worth reporting.
+Lines that name no source are counted together as one, so a burst of those still reports.
+                        Default: True
   --proxy PROXY         Applies to the connection to the monitoring server
                         that `--icinga-callback` makes, which is the only network connection this check opens.
 Proxy to reach